-I grew up in Marion North Carolina where my family were members of the First Baptist Church.
-At age 10, I joined the church and was baptized which was the “expected” thing to do in our home.
-Jesus began to be real to me during my college days at UNC and I rededicated my life to Him after graduation.
-I am married with two adult children and my husband and I are members of Eastside Presbyterian Church.
+Ruth grew up in Marion, North Carolina where her family were members of the First Baptist Church.
+At age 10, she joined the church and was baptized, which was the “expected” thing to do in her home.
+Jesus began to be real to Ruth during her college days at UNC, and she rededicated her life to Him after graduation.
+She is married with two adult children, and her husband and she are members of Eastside Presbyterian Church.

-I have had a passion for children’s ministry since I caught my oldest child praying in the bathroom at age 3, asking God for forgiveness after he had broken a DVD player.
-I knew what he was being taught was making a difference even at that young age.
-Since that time my work with children has included serving with VBS, teaching Sunday school, and working as Children’s Ministry Director at Shannon Forest Church (now Eastside).
-I believe God called me to start the Good News Club for Eastside 12 years ago and I have been involved in some way with CEF since that time.
+Ruth has had a passion for children’s ministry since she caught her oldest child praying in the bathroom at age 3, asking God for forgiveness after he had broken a DVD player.
+She knew that what he was being taught was making a difference even at that young age.
+Since that time, her work with children has included serving with VBS, teaching Sunday school, and working as Children’s Ministry Director at Shannon Forest Church (now Eastside).
+She believes God called her to start the Good News Club at Eastside 12 years ago and she has been involved in some way with CEF since that time.